The iTunes Media folder contains an "Automatically Add to iTunes" folder.

-With iTunes 9 or later, the iTunes Music or iTunes Media* folder contains an "Automatically Add to iTunes" folder.
-When iTunes-compatible content is placed in this folder, iTunes analyzes it for compatibility and adds it to your iTunes library.
-If a file is not compatible, iTunes places it in the Not Added folder.
+When you put iTunes-compatible content in this folder, iTunes analyzes it for compatibility and then adds it to your iTunes library.
+If a file isn't compatible, iTunes places it in the Not Added folder.

-- This feature requires the folder to be in the same location as your iTunes Music or iTunes Media folder.
-Do not move this folder or use an alias or shortcut.
+- The "Automatically Add to iTunes" feature requires that the folder to be in the same location as your iTunes Media folder.
+Don't move this folder or use an alias or shortcut.

 - The Not Added folder organizes incompatible files in folders indicating the date and time iTunes attempts to add these files.